codefellows/seattle-code-301n24/curriculum/class-15/project-guidelines.md

   - Installed and configured using create-react-app
   - Clear, readable, and efficient structure
   - Proper use of ES6 Class Based Components, extending from `React.Component`
-  - Managing component state using this.state and this.setState.
+  - Managing component state using this.state and this.setState
+  - Allow for user login via Auth 0
   - Correctly passes props, identifying both shared state and behaviors (methods) to child components
   - Organized into nested components for DRY code